jonathan-perucca/discord-presence-bot/README.md

 ###### in your path_to_conf_folder, create application.properties with following variable to replace
 ```
     BOT_TOKEN=... // your bot token
+    GUILD_NAME=... // the discord server name to monitor
     bot.admin-names=... // comma-seperated values - discord user nicknames authorized to query the bot
     bot.session-time-seconds=1200 // minimal amount of seconds needed per user for validating a session
     cron.session.start=0 0 21 * * WED